 Satureja khuzistanica

-Satureja genus contains over 40 species of the Lamiaceae (labiatae) family and the Nepetoidae subfamily, this genus widely distributed in to southern and southeastern Europe, north Africa, central Asia and west Asia.
-Satureja species observed in various shapes include perennial, and annual herbs or sub shrubs[1].
+The genus Satureja comprises over 40 species belonging to the Lamiaceae (Labiatae) family and the Nepetoidae subfamily.
+It is widely distributed across southern and southeastern Europe, North Africa, Central Asia, and West Asia.
+Satureja species exhibit diverse forms, including perennial and annual herbs or subshrubs [1].

-This genus general morphological features includes quadrangular stems, with verticillate inflorescences.
-The leaves are whorled or opposite, almost simple, ovate or lanceolate and occasionally pinnately c; stipules are absent; with small, obviate dry fruit.
+General morphological features of this genus include quadrangular stems with verticillate inflorescences.
+The leaves are whorled or opposite, nearly simple, ovate or lanceolate, and occasionally pinnately divided; stipules are absent.
+The fruit is small, obovate, and dry.

-Satureja khuzistanica is a subshrub with erect branched stem (20- 30 cm) high, densely leafy, broadly ovate-orbicular (2–6 cm long and 2–8 mm wide), green, covered with white hairs.
-Base of the leaves is attenuate and petioliform.
-The flowers arranged in two flowered verticillaster 3-5 mm, withe hairy, teeth triangular lanceolate.
+Satureja khuzistanica is a subshrub with erect, branched stems ranging from 20 to 30 cm in height.
+The plant is densely leafy, with broadly ovate-orbicular leaves measuring 2–6 cm long and 2–8 mm wide, green in color and covered with white hairs.
+Leaf bases are attenuate and petioliform.
+Flowers are arranged in two-flowered verticillasters, 3–5 mm long, with hairy, triangular-lanceolate teeth.

-Satureja’s common names include savory (English), segurella (Portuguese), bohnenkraut (Dutch), santoreggia (Italian), and sarriette (French).
+Common names for Satureja include savory (English), segurella (Portuguese), bohnenkraut (Dutch), santoreggia (Italian), and sarriette (French).

-**This content is for informational purposes only.
-It is not intended to provide medical advice or to take the place of such advice or treatment from a personal physician.
+**Disclaimer: This content is for informational purposes only.
+It is not intended to provide medical advice or to replace consultation with a qualified healthcare professional.

 Winter savory